marciofrayze/segunda.tech-elmstatic/_pages/about.md

 [PluralSight](https://pluralsight.com), [Coursera](https://coursera.org) and [egghead.io](https://egghead.io),
 but my favorite source still remains the books.
 That's why I created a [podcast](https://segunda.tech/tags/podcast/) to talk only about the books that influenced my career.
+I am also one of the founders of [p de Podcast (p is for Podcast)](https://anchor.fm/pdepodcast/), a podcast (in brazilian portuguese) where we talk about Software Architecture and good programming practices.

 ---